-We recorded five experiments with the controller in (\ref{eq:control_implemented}) in the lab.
-In each experiment, the cart is stationary near the center of the track, and the pendulum is slowly raised from the resting position to the upright position.
-In 3 out of the 5 experiments, the controller was unsuccessful with keeping the pendulum upright, and in the other two experiments, the pendulum and the cart both oscillated quite rapidly and never seemed to reach a stable position.
-These results are recorded in Fig.~\ref{fig:Lab_LTI}.
+In 3 of the 5 experiments, the controller was unsuccessful in keeping the pendulum upright, and in the other two experiments, the pendulum and the cart oscillated quite rapidly and never seemed to reach a stable position.
+These results are recorded in Figure~\ref{fig:Lab_LTI}.

-In experimental run \#1 pendulum falls down within 5 seconds, and the cart simply was unable to control the initial condition, as shown in Fig.~\ref{fig:LinControl_run1}.
+In the experimental run \# 1 the pendulum falls in 5 seconds and the cart simply was unable to control the initial condition, as shown in \ref{fig:LinControl_run1}.
 In run \#2, the cart went off track in about 4 seconds and the pendulum was never quite stable, as shown in \ref{fig:LinControl_run2}.